kubernetes/enhancements/keps/sig-storage/661-statefulset-volume-resize/README.md

 2. Add reconciliation of the associated PVC's size and the individual `volumeClaimTemplates` size into the StatefulSet controller reconciliation.
 3. Add PVC `patch` privilege to the StatefulSet controller's `ClusterRole` RBAC.
+4. Modification to the `StatefulSet.Status` to add additional field for `volumeClaimTemplates` to track volume expansion workflow status

 Once the above changes are made, modification to any of the `volumeClaimTemplates` storage size (specifically to the `.spec.resources.request.storage` field) by user will update (patch) the underlying PVC via the reconciliation performed by (2) above.